Sidirgot/MarkdownBlogCMS/README.md

   - All the uploaded images are set to be saved on the storage public disk.
    Since everyone has a different way to handle images, I wanted to keep it as simple as possible.
 All the functionality is provided through a HandleImages trait, to provide the flexibility of swapping the implementation easily.

-- 85% of the application is covered from Test Driven Development.
+- 85% of the backend CMS is covered from TDD tests.

 > The Javascript files for backend and frontend are compiled separately.
 This is mainly to provide the ability to choose a blade-like approach for the frontend and also to keep the javascript on the frontend to a minimum.